Short Interest in InnoCare Pharma Limited (OTCMKTS:INCPF) Rises By 28.5%

-InnoCare Pharma Limited (OTCMKTS:INCPF – Get Free Report) was the target of a large growth in short interest during the month of March.
-As of March 31st, there was short interest totalling 2,198,000 shares, a growth of 28.5% from the March 15th total of 1,710,000 shares.
-Based on an average daily volume of 0 shares, the short-interest ratio is currently ∞ days.
+InnoCare Pharma Limited (OTCMKTS:INCPF – Get Free Report) was the recipient of a large increase in short interest in March.
+As of March 31st, there was short interest totalling 2,198,000 shares, an increase of 28.5% from the March 15th total of 1,710,000 shares.
+Based on an average trading volume of 0 shares, the days-to-cover ratio is currently ∞ days.

 InnoCare Pharma Price Performance